INTRATE

 Notes 🔗

-The INTRATE function assumes that the dates are entered as valid Excel date values or references to cells containing valid date values.
-It also presumes the investment and redemption amounts are accurately specified in the relevant currency.
-Ensure to tailor the function parameters and arguments to match the specifics of your investment.
+The INTRATE function requires that you enter dates as valid Excel date values or use references to cells with valid date values.
+Make sure the investment and redemption amounts are specified correctly in the chosen currency.
+Adjust the function parameters and arguments to align with your investment specifics.

 Questions 🔗